basu-10/nightcraft/app-artsy/NEERA_IMPLEMENTATION_CHECKLIST.md

 - Add deployment notes for the shared stack.

 Acceptance criteria:
-- Another developer can run Curio from the docs.
+- Another developer can run NEERA from the docs.
 - Deployment instructions are clear for both local and shared-auth setups.

 Depends on: